 At the bottom of this page, we have included some additional links to websites that talk about how to care for your reusable liquid latex clothing creations.

-• For those costumes that require flesh wounds (zombies, war battle wounds, etc.), you can use tissues, tissue paper, toilet paper, pieces of cotton, etc. to create very real-looking flesh wounds in conjunction with our liquid latex products!
+• For those costumes that require flesh wounds (zombies, battle wounds, etc.), you can use tissues, tissue paper, toilet paper, pieces of cotton, etc. to create very real-looking flesh wounds in conjunction with our liquid latex products!
 Our Flesh, Tan, and a mixture of Black and Red can help achieve the colors you need, then regular costume makeup can help to complete the various shades of color necessary for the bruised look.
 Our Ultra Shine product can give it an overall wet look if you want it to look like it just happened!
 Our Red liquid latex looks great as freshly dripping blood, though we have heard of people mixing a tiny bit of black with it just to darken it a little (be cautious when mixing black with any color as a little goes a LONG way!).
-Another option for fresh blood are the popular blood capsules, and you can also purchase fake glass pieces and other accessories to stick in the "wound" if you want it to look like it happened in a specific way!
+Another option for fresh blood are blood capsules, and you can also purchase fake glass pieces and other accessories to stick in the "wound".
 Refer to our featured artist's article in Illusion Magazine for some tips and tricks on how he creates his effects!

 • Are you making a movie?
 From large production companies to small independent film-makers, liquid latex can be used to help create your costumes!
 There are plenty of resources on the internet from special effects creators explaining how they have used liquid latex in their costumes.
 Consider our product for this use as well!

 • Liquid latex is also used largely by exotic dancers.
-It can be used by any dancers or performers who want to decorate their body to enhance their overall look onstage!
-Be it dance teams, gymnastics teams, theater performers (broadway, college, or grade school), or anyone else putting on a show of some sort!
+It can be used by any dancers or performers who want to decorate their body to enhance their l look onstage!
+Be it dance teams, gymnastics teams, theater performers (Broadway, college, or grade school), or anyone else putting on a show of some sort!

 • Refer to our Guide for several ideas from creating simple latex gloves to making an entire reusable bodysuit.
 You'll note that the use of zippers is mentioned - when using the liquid latex for clothing projects, zippers can be used to create new openings in existing clothing pieces or to create faux openings when you are painting directly onto your skin.